What does it mean to be codependent?

 - Inability to find satisfaction in your life outside of a specific person

 - Recognition of many unhealthy--or even toxic--behaviors in your partner (or close friend) but you stay in the relationship in spite of this

 - Giving support to your partner at the cost of your own mental and physical well-being

 The article also explains that when people who have codependent tendencies were children, they were often taught to subvert their own needs in order to satisfy a demanding (or impaired/disabled) parent.
 This process is sometimes called parentification.

-However, it is important to understand that anyone can behave in a codependent fashion.
+However, it is also important to understand that anyone can behave in a codependent fashion.
 Self-awareness is key, as is a willingness to do something about it once we notice ourselves falling into this type of pattern.

 The prevailing emotion in this situation is anxiety.
-In fact people who come see me in this type of situation often complain that they have too much stress in their lives and want to do something about that.
+In fact, people who come see me in this type of situation often complain that they have too much stress in their lives and want to do something about that.
 In this case, stress is a symptom of more significant issues--a compulsive need to respond to the needs/wants of others while often neglecting one's own needs.

 Guilt can also be a major concern for people in this situation.
 This person may feel compelled to serve the needs of others, and feel very guilty if he/she puts their own needs first.
 Click here for more on addressing guilty feelings.